-PHS252

-General Physics II
+PHS252 • General Physics II 5 cr. hr.

 This is a continuation of PHS 251.
 The study of magnetism, electricity, light, sound, and nuclear topics are included in this course.
 Students enrolling in General Physics II must also enroll in General Physics II Laboratory.
 Prerequisite: PHS 251.